Terrarium lizards come in all shapes, sizes, colors and temperaments.

 Anole lizards (pronounced [ah-no-lee]) are a super common choice for a terrarium lizard – and for good reason.

 These are widely available and very affordable.
 In many ways, they’re like a smaller, easier, and more accessible alternative to a chameleon.

 Though they come in a range of vibrant greens and earthy browns, they can actually change color a little too!
 Not to mention the (comparatively) enormous red flap that they can bulge out beneath their chins.

 They’re a real feast for the eyes, and speaking of eyes – theirs can move independently too, just like a chameleon.

-Perfect for a tropical bioactive enclosure, just make sure it has plenty of space to roam and branches to climb.
+Perfect for a tropical bioactive enclosure with plenty of lush terrarium plants, just make sure it has plenty of space to roam and branches to climb.

 4 | Blue-Tongued Skink

 Much like the bearded dragon, blue-tongued skinks are super chill and usually happy to hang out with you.

 Though, unlike the bearded dragon, blue-tongued skinks are much more straightforward to care for.
 They have pretty unfussy dietary needs and a more forgiving temperature range (though their care does vary a lot depending on the species, please research appropriately).